 What Are AI Code Generation Benchmarks?

-AI code generation benchmarks are standardized test suites designed to evaluate how well large language models (LLMs) can write, understand, and debug computer code.
-These benchmarks emerged from a fundamental need: as models began generating increasingly complex code, developers needed objective ways to measure progress and compare capabilities.
+AI code generation benchmarks are standardized test suites designed to evaluate how well large language models can write, understand, and debug computer code.
+They emerged from a practical need: as models began generating increasingly complex code, developers needed objective ways to measure progress and compare capabilities.

 Beyond HumanEval, the ecosystem has expanded to include: